chaseruskin/orbit/docs/src/user/creating_protocols.md

 name = "gitit"
-description = "Download ip using git" command = "git" args = ["clone", "{{ ip.source.url }}"]
+description = "Download ip using git" command = "git" args = ["clone", "{{ orbit.ip.source.url }}"]
 ```

-> __Tip__: A protocol may be as simple as a list of known command-line arguments, or may require invoking a script written in a scripting language such as Python or Tcl.
+A protocol may be as simple as a list of known command-line arguments, or may require invoking a script written in a scripting language such as Python or Tcl.

+> __Tip__: The strings within the array for the `args` field of a protocol support string variables.
+See [String Swapping](./../topic/swapping.md#protocol-arguments) to view what variables are allowed.

 ## Viewing available protocols